cs1302uga/cs1302-tutorials/emacs/emacs.md

 | Open/Find File | `C-x C-f` | `C-xf`      | `CTRL(x, f)`   |
 | Emacs tutorial | `C-h t`   |             | `CTRL(h), (t)` |

-If a binding has consecutive occurences of either the `C` or `M` modifier keys, then there is no need to release the modifer key between those occurences.
+If a binding has consecutive occurrences of either the `C` or `M` modifier keys, then there is no need to release the modifier key between those occurrences.
 This can be seen in the first example, where both of the following keystroke sequences result in `C-x C-f`:
 * `CTRL(x), CTRL(f)`